 Here are some of the many metrics you can use to measure developer velocity:

-• Change implementation time – How long it takes for an open pull request to be merged and ultimately deployed
+- Change implementation time – How long it takes for an open pull request to be merged and ultimately deployed (DORA calls this change lead time)

-• Mean time to recovery (MTTR) – Average time to recover from a production failure
+- Failed deployment recovery time (formerly MTTR) – Average time to recover from a production failure

-• Change failure rate – the percentage of changes causing a failure in production (Multiple environments reduce the overall failure risk.)
+- Change fail rate – the percentage of changes causing a failure in production.

 These metrics can help you understand which areas your organization needs to improve.
 If you deploy changes weekly to production but more than half lead to failures, even if you have a great MTTR, you should focus more on testing your changes in a development environment and implement code change freezes at least one day prior to the production release to increase your velocity.